GammaGames/kano_wand/README.md

     * Create a class that inherits from `Wand`
     * Override the `post_connect` method in the new class to call methods and subscribe to events
     * Override methods (such as `on_position` or `on_button`) to use the data from the wand
-    * Pass the class to the Shoppe using the `wand_class` argument on creation
+    * Pass the class to the Shop using the `wand_class` argument on creation
     * Start scanning, and let the program run while it uses your custom wand class

 3. Use a combination of the two